Cameron-n/Alchemy/_posts/2023-12-23-The-Analysis.md

 layout: post
 ---

-## Introduction (work in progress)
+## Introduction

 Welcome back.
-If you haven't come from my previous post, this follows on directly from there.
+If you haven't come from [my previous post](https://cameron-n.github.io/Alchemy/The-ELT-Pipeline/), this follows on directly from there.

 Today, we're going to look at some transformations to get the data we really want, followed by the actual analysis.